JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks.markdown

 ## Maintenance tasks example

-In this post I’ll cover _one_ example end-to-end so that you get good idea how you can also use it to run your own automations.
+In this post I’ll cover _one_ example end-to-end so that you get good idea how you can use it to run your own automations.

 The scenario for our automation is the following: